mattiaverga/OpenNGC/README.md

- - Galaxies (G | GGroup | GPair | Gtrpl): data about major axis, minor axis, position angle, surface brightness and Hubble classification is taken from LEDA; if major axis or minor axis data is not available from LEDA, then it's taken from SIMBAD (usually from 2MASS measures, so they're referred to IR, not visual; in this case a note is added to the object).
+ - Galaxies (G | GGroup | GPair | Gtrpl): data about major axis, minor axis, position angle, surface brightness and Hubble classification is taken from LEDA; if major axis or minor axis data is not available from LEDA, then it's taken from SIMBAD (usually from 2MASS measures, so they're referred to IR, not visual).

  - Star clusters (OCl | GCl | *Ass | Cl+N): where available, diameters and
    position angle are taken from the following HEASARC tables: mwsc [central_radius];